 - The limit for charity events should be 200.
 To avoid congestion split into smaller groups.
 As well as being better for the hill users, it is more enjoyable for you.

 - Do not disturb or inconvenience local people.

-- Do not arrive, start or finish between 12 Midnight and 5am.
+- Do not arrive, start or finish between 11PM and 5am.